 Enter Bird's Name in Search Box:

-Sparrows, also known as "little brown jobs", are one of the more numerous bird species in Cuba.
-They are at most times very hard to find but can sometimes be seen skulking in the grasses, marshes or undergrowth.
+The sparrows also known as "little brown jobs", are one of the more numerous bird species in Cuba.
+Most times they are very hard to find but can sometimes be seen skulking in the grasses, marshes or undergrowth.

-Sparrows are mostly ground feeders, their diet is base on insects and seeds.
-Only a few sparrow species are able to tolerate the northern winters, the rest will seek out warmer climates in the southern states and other countries.
+Sparrows are mostly ground feeders and their diet is based on insects and seeds.
+Only a few sparrow species are able to tolerate the northern winters and the rest will seek out warmer climates in the southern states and other countries.